project-repo/cagebreak/SECURITY.md

 If you want us to respond via GPG-encrypted email, please include your own public key or provide the fingerprint and directions to obtain the key.

+## Supported Versions

+The most recent release always contains the latest bug fixes and features.
+There are no official backports for security vulnerabilities.
+Builds are reproducible under conditions outlined in [README.md](README.md).

+## Bug Reports

+For normal bugs you may [open an issue on github](https://github.com/project-repo/cagebreak/issues/new).

+For everything else, an email contact (with gpg encryption and signature) is available above.

 ## Threat Model

 Cagebreak is a wayland compositor run by a user and has access to